geops/website/content/blog/react-18-support-for-create-react-web-component/index.en.md

 ![github project archived and deprecated](/images/blog/react-18-support-for-create-react-web-component/github-deprecated.png "github project archived and deprecated")

-T﻿he npm package were deprecated and the github project archived.
+The  github project of create-react-web-component  is archived and the npm package is deprecated.
 My nightmare as OpenSource developer comes true.

 ![developer nightmare](/images/blog/react-18-support-for-create-react-web-component/dev-nightmare.gif "developer nightmare")

 The package is blocked to React 16.
 I hoped someone forked the project and fixed it but no. So 2 choices, find another package that does the same thing or get my hand dirty and fix the project of my own.